jotiheranbnach/system76-led-control/README.md

 - Serval WS 15" & Serval WS 17"

 ## Features
-I put in some basic animations but honestly they are there just for showcasing how to do the job on your own.
+I put in some basic animations, but honestly they are there just for showcasing how to do the job on your own.
 Currently there are 3 **modes** which you can use to develop your own:
 - `randomRgb` Changes up the colors of the 3 keyboard sections more or less